 Just like the other sections of the I-9 form, you’ll sign the section and verify that you believe that the employee has the right to work in the United States and that the documents appear to be genuine and related to the individual.

-What Do I Do with the I-9 Form Once Completed?
+What do I do with the completed I-9 form?

 You don’t need to turn the form into any government entity, but you do need to retain the I-9 for three years after the hire date or one year after the employment ends—whichever is later.

-It’s very important to comply with this rule.
+Make sure you store your onboarding documents somewhere secure and easy to access. .
 If the federal government finds that you do not have I-9s retained and completed correctly, you could face severe penalties.
 These penalties vary.
 But fines start from $548 and can reach upwards of almost $20,000.

 If you need to make changes to the form, don’t fill out a new one.
 Make the changes on the original form, and add your initials along with the date.